Extending gains for the third straight session, the benchmark indices rose nearly 1% as consumer goods makers such as ITC

 surged on hopes the newly implemented Goods and Services Tax (GST) would reduce retail prices and boost sales.

-In the broader market, the S&P BSE Midcap and the S&P Smallcap indices rallied 0.9% and 1%, respectively.
+In the broader market, the S&P BSE Midcap and the S&P Smallcap indices rallied over 1% each.

 Cigarette maker ITC